gudmundurmar/gmg.is/README.md

-To run locally you need to run
+To run have Jekyll set up.
-`gem install jekyll-coffeescript`
+You'll need to run `gem install jekyll-livereload` for the live reload to work.

-and have Jekyll set up.
+To use the live reload just type `jekyll serve -L --watch`